There's plenty to see in Whanganui, where Pam Wade gets an elevated view.

 Cycling, tramping, fishing, bush and beaches, parks and gardens: Whanganui has them all.
 Zena, leave your lift shaft — go towards the light!

-Air Chathams flies daily between Auckland and Whanganui with one-way tickets starting from $130.
+Getting there: Air Chathams flies daily between Auckland and Whanganui.